bblfsh/documentation/uast/specification.md

 [uast](http://godoc.org/github.com/bblfsh/sdk/uast/)
 package of the SDK.

-Note that each node can have multiple roles.
-For example, a node with the `If` role will also have the `Statement` role for some languages (e.g. Go, Java) or the `Expression` role for others (e.g. Scala).
+Note that each node can (and most will) have multiple roles.
+For example, a typical `if` control flow construct will be represented by a node that will have both an `If` role and also either a `Statement` role for some languages (e.g. Go, Java) or a `Expression` role for others (e.g. Scala).
+The `If` role will also appear in its immediate children, with some additional roles like `Condition` for the if condition, `Then` for the then clause, `Else` for the else clause (if it exists), etc.

 * **TODO:** add more examples